acyang97/Travelshield/README.md

 - Non-functional improvements
   - Caching
   - Resolve high bundle size specifically from the `"country-state-city` package.
 Find another package to resolve this.
+  - More info can be found on my blog